-- 6.14.1 The sites listed in Policy 12 Map Local Green Space have been identified as Local Green Spaces (LGS), according to the NPPF designation.
+- 6.13.1 The sites listed in Policy 10 Map Local Green Space have been identified as Local Green Spaces (LGS), according to the NPPF designation.
 The NPPF enables local communities, through Neighbourhood Plans, to identify for special protection green areas of particular importance to them.
 By designating land as LGS local communities can rule out development other than in exceptional circumstances.
-The NPPF notes that LGS designation will not be appropriate for most green areas or open space and the designation should only be used where: - a) the green space is in reasonable proximity to the community it serves; and. - the green area is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and, - the green area concerned is local in character and is not an extensive tract of land. - 6.14.2 Core Strategy Policy SO8 and SO19 support the protection of the natural environment and landscape character, and Policy DM9 expects proposals to enhance Green Infrastructures, restore or enhance biodiversity and respect landscape character.
-Blyth's Policy 12 designates areas as Local Green Space in Policy 13 Map that will be a focus for environmental improvements over the Plan period.
+The NPPF notes that LGS designation will not be appropriate for most green areas or open space and the designation should only be used where: - a) the green space is in reasonable proximity to the community it serves; and, - b) the green area is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and, - c) the green area concerned is local in character and is not an extensive tract of land. - 6.13.2 Core Strategy Policy SO8 and SO19 support the protection of the natural environment and landscape character, and Policy DM9 expects proposals to enhance Green Infrastructures, restore or enhance biodiversity and respect landscape character.
+Blyth's Policy 10 designates areas as Local Green Space in Policy 11 Map that will be a focus for environmental improvements over the Plan period.

-6.14.3 To find Local Green Spaces, residents undertook walkabouts around different neighbourhood areas in Blyth.
+6.13.3 To find Local Green Spaces, residents undertook walkabouts around different neighbourhood areas in Blyth.
 The aim of the walkabout is to gather information regarding the character of the development that can only be collected through an on-site investigation.
 From this, residents identified certain green spaces which had significant environmental meaning, beauty and local recreational use to the community.
 Additionally, from the local consultation taken place in October and December 2017, a common view expressed by local people was to preserve the village green and open spaces within the conservation area in Blyth.
-Policy 12 addresses these factors by a principle of actions which will conserve, protect and enhance the identified green spaces (Policy 12 Map Local Green Space) in Blyth.
+Policy 10 addresses these factors by a principle of actions which will conserve, protect and enhance the identified green spaces (Policy 10 Map Local Green Space) in Blyth.

-Policy 12: Local Green Space
+Policy 10: Local Green Space

 - 1. The sites listed below and identified in Figure 13 below are designated as Local Green Spaces:

 - a.
 The Adventure Play Area Football Fields; and,

 - b.
 Church Green; and,

 - c.
 The Village Green; and,

 - d.
 The Ridings; and,

 - e.
 Park and Gardens of former Blyth Hall

-- 2. Applications for development that would adversely affect the function of a Local Green Spaces will not be permitted
+- 2. Proposals for development within designated Local Green Spaces will only be supported in very special circumstances.

-Figure 13: Policy 12 Map Local Green Space
+Figure 13: Policy 10 Map Local Green Space

-6.15 Policy 13: Green Infrastructure
+6.14 Policy 11: Green Infrastructure